elastic/elastic-otel-node/packages/opentelemetry-node/TESTING.md

 - Ensure that your test file(s) skip out if that envvar is not defined.
   Running `node test/your-file.test.js` should skip out with a message including "SKIP" and the envvar name.
-- Set that envvar in the "test" script in "package.json", so that it is defined when `npm test` is run.
+- Set that envvar in the "test/test-services.env" file, so that it is defined when `npm test` is run.
 - Add the service to "test/docker-compose.yaml" and be sure to include a `healthcheck` section.
 (This docker compose file is used by `npm run test-services:*` for local dev testing.)